 The types of solutions are described in the shaded box.
 The following are the types of processing modes:

 Static

-Static processing involves the determination of a single coordinate for each static session detected.
+Static processing involves the determination of a single coordinate for an entire static session.
 There are two types of static solutions supported by GrafNav: float and fixed solutions.
 They are discussed in the shaded box.

 Kinematic